tvergilio/simplicity/grails1/README.md

     If you use the `id` property of the `Course` object as the identifier, use `Course.get(ID)` to retrieve the course object.
 If you are using the course code as the identifier, use a simple query to fetch the matching `Course` object.
 Use a GSP view to render the page, passing the course to the view via the view model.
 It should display the course code, the title, the description and the name of the faculty running the course.
 6. Modify the first page that lists the courses so that each course code is a hyperlink to the corresponding course page.
 The `<g:link>` tag is the best one for this job.
-7. (Optional) Add unit tests for the two actions you created for this section.
+7. (Optional) Add org tests for the two actions you created for this section.
 8. (Optional) Modify the main course page so that it has a text field + search button.
 If the search field contains only "*", display all courses after the search is submitted.
 Otherwise, display only those courses that have a matching course code or title.
 You can use any wildcards you want with the database query.
 In this case, `Course.list()` won't cut it.
 You'll need one of the other query options.
 9. (Optional) Use a partial template to ensure that each course is rendered the same in the course list.
 10. (Really optional) Make the search AJAX in any way you see fit.
 You could experiment with the adaptive AJAX tags provided by Grails, such as <g:submitToRemote/>, or use native jQuery code.